 In computing, the term Default refers to a pre-selected option that is provided either by the manufacturer of a software program or a setting configured by an administrator without the input of the downstream end-user.
 In Procore, default is most commonly used when referring to pre-selected fields and pre-configured settings in the user interface.
 In the construction industry, term default can also mean one party has failed to meet a financial obligation or is in breach of contract.

-Design-Tender-Build (DBB) is a project delivery method where an Owner invites tender and awards contracts to separate entities for the design and construction phases of a project.
+Design-Bid-Build (DBB) is a project delivery method where an Owner invites tenders and awards contracts to separate entities for the design and construction phases of a project.

 The term Design-Build refers to a contract agreement and project delivery method where a single entity is responsible for both designing and building a project.
 A Design-Build project is typically led by either an architect or a contractor and provides a project Owner with a single point of responsibility for the contract.a id="Design_Coordination" name="Design_Coordination">